Generic name: oxymetazoline ophthalmic (OX i me TAZ oh leen off THAL mik)

 What happens if I miss a dose?

-Since oxymetazoline ophthalmic is used when needed, you may not be on a dosing schedule.
-If you are on a schedule, use the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Since oxymetazoline ophthalmic is sometimes used when needed, you may not be on a dosing schedule.
+Skip any missed dose if it's almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?

 An overdose of oxymetazoline ophthalmic is not expected to be dangerous.
-Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medicine.

-What should I avoid while taking oxymetazoline ophthalmic?
+What should I avoid while using oxymetazoline ophthalmic?

 Oxymetazoline ophthalmic side effects